donte5405/GODOG/README.md

 #### 3. Labels Ignore
-Sometimes you still want 'some' labels to be exposed and be used by other toolings, or simply wanting the game to have modding support without exposing everything in the game for both source compactness and especially more refined way to isolate APIs between ones with modding support (+stable and predictable environment) and others that you want to make changes freely with less worrying about breaking user's mods.
+Sometimes you still want "some" labels to be exposed and be used by other toolings, or simply wanting the game to have modding support without exposing everything in the game for both source compactness and especially more refined way to isolate APIs between ones with modding support (+stable and predictable environment) and others that you want to make changes freely with less worrying about breaking user's mods.

 GODOG provides `#GODOG_API` for this purpose.
 It also supports multiple names in a same line.